DerrickC1911/Cyber-Security-Boot-Camp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-- _TODO: What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?
 What is the advantage of a jump box?

 Load balancing protects the system form DDos attacks by shifting attack traffic.
 The advantages of a jump box is to give access to a user from a single point of entry that can be secured and monitored.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the application and system logs.